An Army veteran can repair a Humvee with his eyes closed but struggles with how to become debt free.

 Now, let’s answer your questions as succinctly as possible…

-This is a process you can use when you’re having problems with credit card debt.
-A certified professional will evaluate your debts and finances to help you identify the best debt options for your needs – which might be debt consolidation, debt management, or debt settlement.
+Credit counseling is a process you can use when you’re having problems with credit card debt.
+A certified credit counselor evaluates your debts to help you identify the best options for debt relief for your situation.
+This might be debt consolidation, debt management, or debt settlement.

-This is a service you use to track changes in your credit.
-Your credit reports are monitored for changes or updates, so anytime something happens, you’ll be notified.
-It can be useful if you’ve faced issues with identity theft.
-You typically get your credit score, so you can build credit and increase your score and while watching your progress.
+Credit monitoring is a service you use to track changes in your credit.
+These tools monitor your credit reports for changes or updates.
+Anytime something happens, you’ll be notified.
+It can be useful if you’ve faced any issues with identity theft.
+Use can also this service to check your credit score track your progress as you work to fix your credit.

-This is a little bit of a misnomer when it comes to credit card debt.
-No creditor will just cancel a credit card debt that you’ve incurred without some kind of credit damage or penalty.
-You can have the remaining payments on your debts canceled if you settle your debts for less than you owe or file bankruptcy, but both involve severe credit damage.
+Debt cancellation is a misnomer when it comes to credit card debt.
+No creditor will just cancel a credit card debt that you incurred without credit damage or penalty.
+You can have the remaining payments on a debt canceled if you settle for less than you owe or file bankruptcy.
+However, both options will damage your credit score.

 Same thing here; your creditors won’t just “forgive” credit card debt once it’s incurred.
 They may discharge your remaining balances if you settle or declare bankruptcy, but that’s not forgiveness because you incur credit damage.
-Debt forgiveness actually applies to student loans, where your remaining balances can be forgiven after a certain number of payments if you’re employed in certain fields, like nursing or teaching.
+Debt forgiveness does, however, apply to student loans.
+As a Veteran, there are several programs you may be able to use for student loan forgiveness.

-You pay your creditors a certain percentage of what you owe, and they agree to discharge the remaining balances.
-You pay less than the full amount owed to clear your debt, but you incur a 7-year credit penalty on every debt that’s settled.
-A settlement is usually a last-ditch effort before bankruptcy.
+Under debt settlement, you pay your creditors a certain percentage of what you owe.
+Then they agree to discharge the remaining balances.
+You pay less than the full amount owed to clear your debt.
+However, you incur a seven-year credit penalty on every debt that’s settled.
+Using settlement is usually a last-ditch effort to avoid bankruptcy.